Gary Wilmot: Music

 Wilmot's solo albums include Love Situation, The Album, and Double Standards.

 In 1991, Wilmot teamed up with record producer Nigel Wright to record a medley featuring songs from Walt Disney film The Jungle Book.
 "The Bare Necessities Megamix" was a medley of "I Wanna Be Like You" and "The Bare Necessities", released under Wright's UK Mixmasters name.
 The record, executive produced by Simon Cowell, reached the top 20, ultimately peaking at number 14.
-This chart success gave the record a slot on BBC One's Top Of The Pops, with Wilmot featuring in the clip used for the video breakers on the programme originally broadcast on 12 December 1991 but Gary Martin appearing as the vocalist instead of Wilmot, in the studio a week later.
-In 2004, Wilmot embarked on his own national concert tour My Kind of Music taking him to many major concert venues throughout the country.
+This chart success gave the record a slot on BBC One's Top of the Pops, with Wilmot featuring in the clip used for the video breakers on the programme originally broadcast on 12 December 1991, but Gary Martin appearing as the vocalist instead of Wilmot, in the studio a week later.

+In 2004, Wilmot embarked on his own national concert tour, My Kind of Music, taking him to concert venues throughout the country.